RuwiniP/Library_Management_System/README.md

 View the complete guide for the project idea from [here.](https://stuconestogacon-my.sharepoint.com/:b:/g/personal/dperera4821_conestogac_on_ca/EQx8O2_YgS5CjLhFESwYpkMB-3tT20e80QVZU1iULLZTPA?e=YUXyFQ)

+## Prerequisites
+### 1.Visual Studio:
+* Download and install Visual Studio IDE from the official website: [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/)

+### 2.XAMPP:
+* Download and install XAMPP, which includes Apache, MySQL, PHP, and phpMyAdmin, from the Apache Friends website: [XAMPP Downloads](https://www.apachefriends.org/download.html)
+* Once installed, start the XAMPP Control Panel.
+* Start the Apache and MySQL modules by clicking on their respective "Start" buttons.
+* Open your web browser and navigate to http://localhost/phpmyadmin/.
+* This will open the phpMyAdmin interface where you can manage your MySQL databases.

 ## DataBase Setup Instructions

 ### 1.Download the Database Extract SQL File: